presnick/ProgramsInformationPeople/_sources/AdvancedAccumulation/reduce.rst

    print("--".join(strings))
    print(", ".join(strings))

-More generally, python provides a function ``reduce`` which takes a list and produces a combined value from all the elements.
-Check out the `documentation <http://docs.python.org/2.7/library/functions.html#reduce>`_.
+More generally, python provides a function ``reduce`` in the the ``functools`` module, which takes a list and produces a combined value from all the elements.
+Check out the `documentation <https://docs.python.org/3/library/functools.html#functools.reduce>`_.
 The first parameter is a function that combines a result-so-far with the next element of a list, producing a new result-so-far.
 The second parameter is the list to be aggregated.
 An optional third parameter is the initial value for the accumulator variable.
 If it's not provided, the first element of the list is used as the intitial value.

 All of the specific accumulations that you've seen before can be expressed compactly using the ``reduce`` function, though it may take a little decoding to understand exactly what they do.